Revised 21st August 2021

 Preheat oven to 180C/350F/Gas 4/160C Fan.

-Line the muffin tray/s with muffin cases.
+Line a muffin tray with muffin cases.

 Melt the chocolate and butter in a heatproof bowl over a pan of simmering water.
 Once melted leave to cool slightly.